-Authorities release name of Black man fatally shot by cop
+Relative: Black couple didn’t provoke shooting by police

-WAUKEGAN, Ill.
-(AP) - A Black man fatally shot by a suburban Chicago police officer who also shot and wounded a Black woman after her vehicle rolled toward the officer following a traffic stop was identified Thursday by authorities as a 19-year-old from Waukegan.
+On Thursday, Lake County Coroner Dr. Howard Cooper identified the man who was fatally shot as Stinnette and said that preliminary autopsy results indicated he died “from injuries due to gunshot.”

-Preliminary autopsy results on Marcellis Stinnette indicate that he died “from injuries due to a gunshot,” Lake County Coroner Dr. Howard Cooper said.
+Williams’ mother said her daughter asked about Stinnette, but that she did not have the heart to tell her that was dead.

-Stinnette and a woman whom relatives have identified as his girlfriend and the mother of his child were in a vehicle that fled a traffic stop late Tuesday, according to police.
+Police have said that the pair were in a vehicle that fled a traffic stop late Tuesday.
 That vehicle was spotted a little later by another officer on patrol.
 While that officer was approaching the vehicle, it began moving in reverse, police said, and the officer opened fire.
+No weapon was found in the vehicle, police said.

 Cooper said Stinnette’s death remains under investigation by Cooper’s office and Illinois State Police.